All Episodes

 And particularly from the four justices on the left.

-And by the way, I look, and I probably shouldn't say this, which is the recipe why I say it.
+And by the way, look, and I probably shouldn't say this, which is the recipe why I say it.

-Sotomayor, Kagan, Ginsburg, Briar.
+Sotomayor, Kagan, Ginsburg, Breyer.

 These are the four justices.